jordaniza/auxo-reporter/README.md

 This will output a `merkle-tree.json` file in the reports folder for your passed epoch.

+You will be asked whether to post to IPFS.
+If you want to do this, you will need to follow the instructions below before building the merkle tree.

+## Posting to IPFS

+You can use [Web.storage](https://web3.storage/tokens/) to create an API Key.

+Add it to a `.env` file by copying the `.env.example` and adding your key.

+That's it!
+Just follow the instructions in the command prompt and you will automatically post to the IPFS and generate a link.

 ## Issues

 Hop on over to the AUXO discord, [or contact me on github](https://github.com/jordaniza)